-We aim to develop children as writers using a broad and balanced curriculum as a vehicle.
+We aim to develop children as writers through a broad and balanced curriculum.
+We use a Talk4 Writing approach which begins with an inspiring text, the children create story maps of the text, innovate using their own ideas and go on to create their own story.
 We teach them to write accurately, neatly and legibly for a variety of purposes using correct form, punctuation and spelling.
 Spelling, punctuation and grammar are a key aspect of the English curriculum and we value parents practising spellings with their children.